Licensing Guides

 Complete apprenticeship working under the supervision of a certified plumber in the category you intend to be certified and gain the necessary education and experience.

-Pass the appropriate exam given by the Department to obtain a certificate of fitness.
+Pass the appropriate plumbing exam given by the Department to obtain a Certificate of Fitness.

 Meet any additional local licensing requirements where you intend to work.

-Benefits of Getting a Plumbers License in Alaska
+Benefits of Getting a Plumbing Contractors License in Alaska

-There are many benefits you’ll see from earning your Alaska plumbing license:
+There are many benefits you’ll see from getting your Alaska plumbing license:

-Most important, it is required by law in Alaska to be licensed through the state to legally perform any plumbing work.
+Most importantly, it is required by law in Alaska to be licensed through the state to legally perform any plumbing work.

 Only licensed plumbing contractors can: operate a business and advertise services, obtain commercial insurance, pull building permits and pass inspections, bid on public and government projects.